jbirnick/jbirnick.github.io/content/conferences/_index.md

 {{< conferencelist_applied >}}

-You can also access the list in JSON format from `https://conferencelist.jbirnick.net/api/?from=YYYY-MM-DD`, where you have to insert an actual date.
+The list is also available in JSON format from [`https://conferencelist.jbirnick.net/api/?from=today`](https://conferencelist.jbirnick.net/api/?from=today).
-It will list all conferences with end date ≤ YYYY-MM-DD.
-You can also use [`.../?from=today`](https://conferencelist.jbirnick.net/api/?from=today) to use the current date (UTC).
+You can also use `.../?from=YYYY-MM-DD` to get all conferences with end date ≥ YYYY-MM-DD.